iotabots/iotabots.io/README.md

 ### React Component Library

-We have a Library with all shared [IOTABOTS components](https://github.com/iotabots/nft-ui-components) - published on npmjs.com: [@iotabots/components](https://www.npmjs.com/package/@iotabots/components).
+We have a Library with all shared [CCDAO components](https://github.com/0xcii/nft-ui-components) - published on npmjs.com: [@ccdao/components](https://www.npmjs.com/package/@ccdao/components).
 This library contains several components to quickly and efficiently build new applications within the IOTABOTS design.

-### Storybook

-On top of Material UI's base ui components we have custom shared UI components for the iotabots team and community.
-These can be found in Storybook [Live Preview Page](https://iotabots.github.io/nft-ui-components/?path=/story/example-introduction--page)

 ### Getting Started